IBM-Bluemix-Docs/java/microprofile-json-basics.md

 ```
 {: codeblock}

-JSON-B also provides a parser that will take a String representation of a JSON object and will give you back the corresponding JSON-B object.
-To use this, you need to add the following import statements to your microservice class:
+JSON-B also provides a parser that takes a String representation of a JSON object, and gives you back the corresponding JSON-B object.
+To use the parser, you need to add the following import statements to your microservice class:

 ```java
 import javax.json.bind.Jsonb;